Sam Seder

-Samuel Lincoln Seder (/ˈsiːdər/; born November 28, 1966) is an American actor, progressive political commentator and media host.
+Samuel Lincoln Seder (/ˈsiːdər/; born November 28, 1966) is an American actor and progressive political commentator.
 His works include the film Who's the Caboose?
 (1997) as well as the television shows Beat Cops (2001) and Pilot Season (2004).
 He also appeared in Next Stop Wonderland (1998) and made guest appearances on Spin City (1997), Sex and the City (2000), America Undercover (2005), and Maron (2015).
 Since 2010, he has hosted a daily political talk show, The Majority Report with Sam Seder.
 He also voices Harold Cranwinkle and Hugo, recurring characters on the animated comedy series Bob's Burgers.

 Early life and education

 Seder was born on November 28, 1966, in New York City, to a Jewish family, and raised in Worcester, Massachusetts, and is the oldest of three children.
 His father, J. Robert Seder, is a lawyer in Worcester.
 Seder earned a Bachelor of Arts degree in Religious Studies from Connecticut College and enrolled at Boston University School of Law.
 Disillusioned by the school's commercialized culture, he dropped out of studying law to pursue a career in comedy.
 Seder became involved in the Boston comedy scene, associating with Janeane Garofalo, David Cross, Marc Maron and Sarah Silverman, whom he dated.
 These connections were used in his first film, Who's the Caboose?, which then led to Seder's appearances on comedy TV shows.